 - Remote cord for your camera for long exposures, or just use the 2-second timer.

 - Cell phone for candid shots and or a GoPro for action shots.

 - Sturdy hiking footwear and wool hiking socks.

 - Comfortable backpack that can carry your camera gear, tripod, clothes, food, and water.
 We recommend something in the 65L range.

-- Overnight toiletries, a couple changes of clothes, sunscreen, hat, and sunglasses.
+- Overnight toiletries, a change of clothes, sunscreen, hat, and sunglasses.

-- A rain jacket in case of inclement weather.
-A fleece or down jacket will keep you warm in the dark sections of the canyon.
+- A rain jacket along with a fleece or down jacket to keep you warm in the dark sections of the canyon.

 - Headlamp for night use.

 - Water bottle or hydration bladder.
 If it's hot, you'll want to be able to carry at least 3L of water.